 8. Feature and quote other people, then encourage them to help you promote and review

-The more people you can involve in the creation process, the more likely they are to help promote your book.
-Seek opportunities to feature other people, products, and services in your eBook, and then let them know that you included them.
+The more people you can involve in the creation process, the more likely they are to help your eBook get the attention it deserves.
+Seek opportunities to feature other people, products, and services in your eBook, and then let them know you included them.
 The hope is that this will inspire them to help you promote it.

 9. Create ancillary content around the eBook during the week of the promotion

 The content you create to drive downloads and reviews to your book should not stop with an “announcement” blog or social media post.
-There are many ancillary topics around your book that you can release after the initial launch to drive downloads and reviews.
-Videos on YouTube, SlideShare presentations, and other blog posts are a great starting point.
-One “ancillary” content idea that seems to get people excited anytime you are trying to promote something is when you share proprietary information about the process.
+There are many ancillary topics around your eBook that you can release after the initial launch to drive downloads and reviews.
+Videos on YouTube, SlideShare presentations, and other blog posts are a great starting point. eBook marketing strategies include sharing proprietary information about the process.
 Another useful piece of content you can use is updated progress reports on the book’s success.

 Bring Your eBook to Life with Video Marketing

 As you likely know, people are watching videos more than reading, which is why you should add stories, interviews, and how-to videos inside your eBook to attract even more interest.
-There is no better way to fuel your business and multiply video impact than live streaming.
-Since video is dominating nearly all online communication channels, it is essential to consider how you can capture your audience’s attention to lead them to your eBook without spending a fortune on ads.
+There is no better tool like video to fuel your business and multiply video impact than live streaming.
+Since video marketing dominates nearly all online communication channels, it is essential to consider how you can capture your audience’s attention to lead them to your eBook without spending a fortune on ads.
 You will gain fast results if you live-stream your eBook content on YouTube, Facebook, or Instagram.
 Choose a platform where your audience spends their time.

 More Ways to Turbocharge Your eBook Marketing

-Smart eBook marketing will work like a charm to bridge the gap between readers’ unmet desires and your eBook’s ability to satisfy those desires.
-Here are a few effective eBook marketing strategies you can implement immediately, at no cost.
+Smart eBook marketing techniques will work like a charm to bridge the gap between readers’ unmet desires and your eBook’s ability to satisfy those desires.
+Here are a few effective eBook marketing strategies you should implement immediately, at no cost.

 1. Start with pre-orders